, 3 min read

 I have already written on Saaze here: Lesser Known Static Site Generators.

-I stumbled onto Saaze by accident.
+I stumbled upon Saaze by accident.
 I initially took a look at Stati from Jonathan Foucher, who wrote about it in his blog post Stati, a PHP static site generator that works on any existing Jekyll site.
 Stati is Jekyll compatible.
 From there I got to Pico written by Gilbert Peegrom, and from there to Saaze.

 Migration took me roughly one month.
 Of course, I didn't work on this full-time.
 But during the migration I did not write any new posts in WordPress.
 The steps in the migration were: